Dalgona/serum-site/pages/getting-started.md

 ## Requirements

-* Elixir 1.7.0 or newer
+* **Elixir 1.7.0 or newer**

     Please visit [the official Elixir website](http://elixir-lang.org) for installation instructions.

-* UNIX-based operating system
+* **UNIX-based operating system or Microsoft Windows**

-    Serum has never been tested on the native Windows build of Erlang runtime, so there is no guarantee that Serum will work well on Windows.
-If you need to work on Microsoft Windows, please install Serum on Windows Subsystem for Linux (WSL), which comes with the latest version of Windows 10.
+    Serum has not been thoroughly tested on Microsoft Windows, but most of functions should work.
+If you have any issue with Serum on Windows, please open an issue on GitHub.
+Also, if you are running the latest update of Windows 10, you could try using Serum on Windows Subsystem for Linux (WSL).

 * To enable the automatic rebuild feature, you'll need to install an external package depending on your operating system.